-I’ve been eating this coffeecake since I was a little girl.
-My mom’s usual round of desserts was Katharine Canfield Cookies, Ghirardelli brownies, and Cinnamon Chocolate Chip Coffeecake.
+I’ve been eating this chocolate chip coffee cake since I was a little girl.
+My mom’s usual round of desserts was Katharine Canfield sookies, Ghirardelli brownies, and cinnamon chocolate chip coffee cake.
 You can be sure there was always at least one of those babies wrapped up on our kitchen counter.
-My mom was and is a natural baker, with that magical touch that makes everything she bakes taste that much better.
+My mom was and is still a natural baker, with that magical touch that makes everything she bakes taste that much better.

-Today was one of those days where I woke up and knew I wanted that cake.
+Today was one of those days where I woke up and knew I wanted that cinnamon chocolate chip coffee cake.
 But because I posted it back in 2011, I also knew I needed to do something differently.
 This cake is similar to the original recipe, except:

 -I doubled the recipe, for the most part